 What It DoesThis bill removes one of the restrictions on the use of civil legal aid funds to allow representation regardless of immigration status.

 Bill StatusPassed the House on February 12 and passed the Senate on April 5!
-It is now waiting to be signed by the governor.
+The governor signed this bill into law on April 16!